 - “In-” means “not” and “organic” refers to living organisms.
 So, inorganic literally translates to “not of living organisms.”

 Dates and Country of Origin: The distinction between organic and inorganic materials has been around since the 18th centuryA century is a period of 100 years.
 Examples: • The 21st Century: The years 2000 to 2099. • The 19th Century: The years 1800 to 1899. • The 8th Century BC: The years 800 BC to 701 BC.
-Etymology:… Read More.
+Etymology: The word “century” comes from the Latin word “centuria,” which… Read More.
 The terms likely emerged in Europe during the development of modern chemistry.

 Inorganic and Metabolism: Indirect but Important Supporters